 7) Now time to select a destination.
 Select ‘VMware Infrastructure Virtual Machine’ and click next.

-9) It should log in without any issues and ask for a VM name.
+9) It should log in without issues and ask for a VM name.
 Give a name and go to the next step.

-10) Select the resource pool to export if more than one available.
+10) Select the resource pool to export if more than one is available.
 Otherwise, select the localhost and press Next.

 14) After completing the customization steps, check the summary before starting the process.
-Select the Power on the new VM after creation (Optional) option and click ‘Finish’ to start the procedure.
+Select the Power on the new VM after the creation (Optional) option and click ‘Finish’ to start the procedure.

 15) Conversion and export should run smoothly and complete successfully.
 Warning messages can be seen in the progress dialogue box.